Please Please Me: Background

 EMI offered the Beatles a recording contract on its Parlophone label run by George Martin.
 Though Martin was drawn to the Beatles' personalities and charisma, he was initially unconvinced that they could write hit songs.
 Their first session, on 6 June, with Best on drums, resulted in no recordings suitable for release.
-Martin reacted negatively to Best's presence and insisted on the use of a session drummer in his stead; although this was standard procedure at the time, the band took this as a cue to drop Best in favour of Ringo Starr.
+Martin reacted negatively to Best's presence and insisted on the use of a session drummer in his stead; although this was standard procedure at the time, the band took this as a cue to drop Best in favour of Rory Storm and the Hurricanes drummer Ringo Starr.
 Their second session, on 4 September and now with Starr on drums, produced "Love Me Do", which became their first single several weeks later, and an early version of "Please Please Me".
 On 11 September, the band re-recorded "Love Me Do" with session drummer Andy White and recorded "P.S.
 I Love You", which became the B-side to "Love Me Do".
 They also recorded a sped-up version of "Please Please Me", which Martin believed had hit potential but required more work.

 Martin doubted the commercial appeal of "Love Me Do" and was surprised when it reached No. 17 on the British charts in November.
 Now convinced that the Beatles could write hits, Martin met the Beatles on 16 November and made two suggestions for their upcoming work.
 First, he suggested that they re-record "Please Please Me" and issue it as the Beatles' second single.
 Next, he proposed that they record a full album—a recommendation Beatles historian Mark Lewisohn deemed "genuinely mind-boggling" because the Beatles were so new to the music scene and because the album market was dominated by adult buyers, not teenagers.
 On 26 November, the Beatles held another session for "Please Please Me" (to be backed with "Ask Me Why"), after which Martin predicted that they had just made their first number one record.

 As the Beatles had extensive stage experience and a large following of local fans in Liverpool, Martin proposed the band could record a live album, primarily of Lennon–McCartney songs at their resident venue, the Cavern Club, in December.
 Martin planned to attend the Beatles' 18 November Cavern concert to gauge its suitability for recording, though he postponed this visit until 12 December.
 Upon his visit to the Cavern, Martin decided the acoustics would be unsuitable and decided to record a traditional studio album in February 1963; as the Beatles had already recorded four songs for release, they would record another ten to complete the album.
 In the meantime, Martin also solicited the Beatles' input for album names; McCartney suggested Off the Beatle Track.

 The single "Please Please Me" was released on 11 January 1963 and reached number one on the NME, Melody Maker, and Disc charts.
 In early February, the group undertook their first national tour, and they planned to record their album during a break in the tour on 11 February.